Bicep Tendon Tear

 - An audible pop or snap in the shoulder.

-Your Florida Orthopaedic Institute physician will take a look at your symptoms and medical history, and then examine your shoulder.
-In most cases, the determination of a complete tear is obvious since it causes a deformity in the arm muscle.
-Partial ruptures are less obvious.
+Your Florida Orthopaedic Institute physician will look at your symptoms and medical history, then examine your shoulder.
+In most cases, determining a complete tear is obvious since it causes a deformity in the arm muscle.
+Partial ruptures are less noticeable.
 Your physician may ask you to bend your arm and tighten the biceps muscle.
-If you feel pain during these movements, then you may have a biceps tendon tear.
+You may have a biceps tendon tear if you feel pain during these movements.

-Your physician may also order several tests to confirm that you have a biceps tendon tear and not another condition or injury.
+Your physician may also order several tests to confirm that you have a biceps tendon tear, not another condition or injury.
 These tests include:

 - X-rays.
-This test will rule out other problems that can cause shoulder and elbow pain.
+This diagnostic test helps rule out other problems that can cause shoulder and elbow pain.

-Since many people are usually able to function with a biceps tendon tear, usually only non-surgical, simple treatments are needed to relieve symptoms.
+Since many people can usually function with a bicep tendon tear, usually only non-surgical, simple treatments are needed to relieve symptoms.
 If symptoms do not improve, or if you need a complete recovery of strength, surgery to repair the torn tendon may be necessary.

-For many people, pain from a biceps tendon tear goes away over time.
-There are some things you can do to help lessen the time it takes for the pain to lessen, including:
+For many people, pain from a bicep tendon tear goes away over time.
+There are some things you can do to help lessen the time it takes for the pain to recede, including: